 The following cities are currently the most trending digital nomad locations in Europe.
 Those cities are already considered as digital nomad hubs, so it will be easy for you to connect with many digital nomads who are already there.
 In general, Europe is a great destination for a beginner digital nomad with a little bit of savings.
 This is because the cities there are organized, infrastructure is top quality, and safety is high.

 Berlin (*Most popular in the region!), is the hipster digital nomad capital of the world!
-If you’re on a mission to find the perfect combination of a hipster crowd, full of artists, events, with good value for money and a strong local startup ecosystem, Berlin is your place.
+If you’re on a mission to find the perfect combination of a hipster crowd, full of artists, events, with good value for money, Berlin is your place.
 It should also be noted that Berlin is shaping to be a massive startup hub, which is an advantage for digital nomads who are working on interesting projects and want to connect to potential clients and investors.
 I know a lot of people who fell in love with the city and can’t separate from it.
 A word of warning – since Berlin is becoming an increasingly desired destination for young artists and tourists (just like Paris in the 30’s), the city is changing rapidly.
 Berlin is becoming more expensive and trendy by the minute, which makes it gradually less authentic, and although it is still cheaper than most of Germany, the value for money is no longer outstanding.
 It is also worth to mention that Berlin has some tough freezing winters, so the best time to enjoy it and see other digital nomads would be from May to September.
 Kate elaborates more on Berlin Here.

 Prague, the capital of the Czech Republic, is a beautiful and romantic city, offering better value for money than Berlin, and has plenty of coworking spaces and cheap beer.
 Due to its popularity, it might be a bit too overwhelming in July/August, so Spring is best!
 Please note that in 2018 the cost of living has increased in the Czech republic, which explains the transition of many nomads to neighboring Budapest.

 Read more about Prague

 Barcelona, although more expensive than all other European cities mentioned, Barcelona can’t be beat for its mild weather, beaches, mountains and architecture beauty.
-Barcelona is becoming increasingly popular with affluent nomads with a higher budget.
-This tourist magnet of a city offers a combination of amazing nature, sea and beaches, and a beautiful city to explore and to live in.
+Barcelona is becoming increasingly popular with affluent nomads with a higher budget who are done with low cost locations and are focused on good quality of life.
+Digital nomad families also love forming their base there.
 Barcelona’s Entrepreneurs house reports the city to be very walkable with open minded people, and also a great hub for a variety of cheap flights.
 Better avoid in July/August since prices shoot up and touristic traffic jams are forming all over the city.

 Asian Digital Nomad Hubs

 Chiang Mai (*Most Popular in Region/World!) in Thailand is the embodiment of the digital nomad lifestyle.
 When historians investigate this phenomenon, Chiang Mai will be regarded as the place that launched a global trend.
 Chiang Mai is also a good place to start your nomadic journey for various reasons.
-First, it has an amazing digital nomad community with almost daily events where you can meet other nomads.
-You couldn’t throw a stone there, without hitting a laptop or an aspiring digital nomad.
+Firstly, it has an amazing digital nomad community with almost daily events where you can meet other nomads.
+You couldn’t throw a stone there, without hitting a laptop of an aspiring digital nomad.
 Needless to say, that when you start, the community is crucial.
-It’ll help maintain your emotional stability, help you learn the trade and you’ll be inspired by others.
+It’ll help maintain your emotional stability, help you learn the secrets of the trade and you’ll be inspired and motivated by others.
 Also, Chiang Mai is exceptionally cheap and is situated in beautiful natural surroundings, which allows for nice excursions.
 Chiang Mai also has great weather conditions, and the only months when you want to avoid it would be from end of February to May (Hot and smokey due to farmers burning their fields to prepare for the next agricultural season).
 The only disadvantages that should be noted are that the urban infrastructure could be better (sidewalks are rare) which makes walking in the city much less fun than Europe, and there is a lot of noise, especially in the city center (Most digital nomads stay in a nice neighborhood called Nimman where you can rent cheap apartments for extended periods of time)

 To sum it up, Chiang Mai is perfect for a beginner digital nomad.
-But you’ll probably get over it at some point.
-You’ll know it’s time to move on when you want to get better infrastructure and be in a more business oriented environment.
+Some people stay there for years, but you’ll know it’s time to move on when you want to get better infrastructure and be in a more business oriented environment.

 For more about Chiang Mai, read DigitalNomadGirls’ guide.